 Athletes can expect to pay a tournament registration fee to participate in the games.
 In the past it was $60 however, this remains to be determined, based on the funding portion from the province.
 More information to follow.

-This can be done on the Archery Ontario Website and a live link will be available in the Spring of 2020.
+This can be done on the Archery Ontario Website when registration becomes available.

 Teams including athletes and support staff are expected to adhere to the Archery Ontario Policies and sign an athlete agreement.

-More Details including what to bring, event schedule, opening ceremony, Thursday arrival time in London, Rooming List, etc. will follow once athletes have qualified for their zone team.
+More Details including what to bring, event schedule, opening ceremony, Thursday arrival time in Mississauga, Rooming List, etc. will follow once athletes have qualified for their zone team.